nickbrandt/GitLab/doc/user/project/static_site_editor/index.md

 WYSIWYG editor to avoid unintended changes.
 To edit it, use the Markdown editing mode, the regular GitLab file editor, or the Web IDE.

+NOTE: **Note:**
+A new configuration file for the Static Site Editor was [introduced](https://gitlab.com/groups/gitlab-org/-/epics/4267) in GitLab 13.4.
+Beginning in 13.5, the `.gitlab/static-site-editor.yml` file will store additional configuration options for the editor.
+When the functionality of the existing `data/config.yml` file is replicated in the new configuration file, `data/config.yml` will be formally deprecated.

 ### Use the Static Site Editor to edit your content

 For instance, suppose you are a recently hired technical writer at a large